Critically Endangered Turtles That Might Disappear Forever

 Heosemys annandalii (yellow-headed temple turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Heosemys annandalii, commonly known as the Yellow-headed Temple Turtle, is a large freshwater turtle native to Southeast Asia.
-Recognized for its distinctive yellow markings on the head, this species often inhabits temple ponds, which contributes to its common name.
-Scientific Classification Warning: You Might Spend Hours…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Heosemys annandalii, commonly known as the Yellow-headed Temple Turtle, is a large freshwater turtle native to Southeast Asia.
+Recognized for its distinctive yellow markings on the head, this species often inhabits temple ponds, which contributes…

 -